telephone/LookingGlass/README.md

 There are no bells and whistles like admin configurations and block functions.
 Only the minimum modifications and hardcoded url required to get it to work as a Drupal module.
 Those other things should be easy to add if you want to do that.

-## Demo of original non Drupal version
+## Demo of original Non-Drupal version

 [LookingGlass](http://lg.iamtelephone.com)